The Princess and the Goblin (film): Production

 The Princess and the Goblin was the first animated feature from Wales, and the 25th full-length cartoon from Hungary.
 The film was produced by the Welsh television station S4C, and the Cardiff-based Siriol studio, along with Hungary's Pannonia and Japan's NHK.
 Costing $10 million, the film teamed producer/screenwriter Robin Lyons with director József Gémes (from 1975's Hugo the Hippo, 1982's Heroic Times and 1988's Willy the Sparrow).
 Most of the principal animation was produced at the Siriol facilities.

 Release

-Originally released in 1992 and 1993 across Europe, The Princess and the Goblin was picked up for North American release by Hemdale Communications for a summer release in 1994.
+Originally released in late 1991 in Hungary, it was released in 1992 and 1993 across Europe.
+The Princess and the Goblin was picked up for North American release by Hemdale Communications for a summer release in 1994.
 The film was a critical and commercial failure there, only grossing US$2.1 million from 795 venues, being overshadowed by the release of The Lion King.
 Coincidentally, this film's star Rik Mayall had been asked by Tim Rice to audition for The Lion King for the roles of Banzai, Zazu and Timon.